jakobtroidl/OpenVinoClassification/Readme.md

 - if you wish to **evaluate the average age deviation** of the OpenVino facial analysis model, follow these steps:
     - navigate to the folder `source_pkg`
     - `python3 evaluate_classification.py /home/jtroidl/OpenVINO_ClassificationService/results/utkpart2_face_detection_result.csv 0 7 10 100`
-    - the corresponding plot is safed in the same directory
+    - the corresponding plot is safed in the result directory

 ## General Information about the framework